Where is Sports Betting Legal? A Full 50 States Guide - 2023

 Is gambling illegal?

 Gambling isn’t necessarily illegal as there are multiple retail locations throughout the country where you can gamble, such as states with casinos.
-However if your state doesn’t have any passed legislation and no retail casinos, that means its not yet available.
+However, if your state doesn’t have any passed legislation and no retail casinos, that means it's not yet available.

 What states allow online casino gambling?